Bayesian Optimization with Safety Constraints: Safe and Automatic Parameter Tuning in Robotics

 In the robotics literature, optimization algorithms have previously been applied with the goal of maximizing a user-defined performance function through iterative experiments.
 This is especially powerful when no prior model of the robot is available.
-However, typical algorithms in the literature do not consider safety of the optimization process, and make other restrictive assumptions such as requiring gradients~\cite{Killingsworth2006PID,Astrom1993Automatic}, which are difficult to obtain from noisy data, or an impractical number of experiments~\cite{Davidor1991Genetic}.
-In the reinforcement learning literature on policy gradients, safety has mostly been considered in terms of heuristics that disallow large steps along the gradient into areas of the state space that have not been explored before~\cite{Peters2006Policy}.
+However, typical algorithms in the literature do not consider safety of the optimization process, and make other restrictive assumptions such as requiring gradients~\citep{Killingsworth2006PID,Astrom1993Automatic}, which are difficult to obtain from noisy data, or an impractical number of experiments~\citep{Davidor1991Genetic}.